 This module allows you to use the existing controls on your wheelchair to connect to a computer or game console and play games, control software, or even use remote control devices such as drones, RC planes, and RC cars.

-In this video, Nick Fryer is using his Permobil wheelchair joystick for proportional control of steering in a driving game:
+In this video, Nick Fryer is using his Permobil wheelchair joystick for proportional steering in a car racing game:

 Many wheelchairs, particularly those from Permobil, use an unusual connection between the input device (joystick, foot controls, sip-n-puff, squeeze buttons, etc) and the main chair controller.
 The connection looks like a common “DB-9” serial port connection with 9 pins, but it’s not.

 We’ve figured out how the connection works and designed this module so that you can connect it between your control device and the chair controller, and your chair will continue to work normally.

 By switching modes, the chair can be immobilised and your input device can be used instead to control other things such as a computer or game console.

 The Wheelchair Control Breakout has a USB socket so that you can plug it into any device with a USB port, and it can then send the same signals as a joystick, game controller, or keyboard.